Henry-Schuetze/orthogonal_dictionary_learning/README.txt

-Remember that, depending on the model, params.sparsity_param represents either the maximal number of non-zero entries per column of A (model (1)), or the hard threshold such that each entry of A with absolute value below is set to zero (model (2)).
+Remember that, depending on the model, params.sparsity_param represents either the maximal number of non-zero entries per column of A (model (1)), or the hard threshold such that each entry of A with an absolute value smaller than the threshold is set to zero (model (2)).

 For a quick start have a look at: